autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/list/api/planning/factors.md

 ## Description

-Get the planning factors.
-They are sorted in ascending order of distance.
+Get the planning factors, sorted in ascending order of distance.
 For details, see the [planning factors](./index.md).

 ## Message